 I never really thought about making a coffee table using chair legs and hardwood flooring, but one day while I was looking for something to make, I took a second look at the base of these chairs….
 I got these chairs from a local reader last fall, and they’ve just been hanging around ever…

 It’s Power Tool Challenge day!
+Today I’m going to talk about how to use a Kreg Jig.
 Each month some of us bloggers get together and share projects with you to help encourage you to use power tools to do projects of your own.
-We understand what it is to be intimidated by power tools.
-At one time we all were newbies at this, but we kept…
+We understand what it is to be intimidated by power tools….

 Episode 10 gives us 10+ DIY tips you didn’t know you needed to know.
 The tips I share can be found in the blog posts below.
 Pineapple Headboard Bench (how to double the width of your bar clamps) Shutters Repurposed into a Bookcase (how to use Irwin Quick Clamps as an extra hand) How to…